 How to Tell the IRS About a Change of Address

-You can update your address over the phone or by filling out a form that the IRS provides and mailing it to the agency.
-You can also update another person's address, such as an elderly parent or relative, if you are their authorized representative.
+It's a good idea to let the Internal Revenue Service (IRS) know as soon as possible if you move.
+You can update your address over the phone, or by filling out a form that the IRS provides and mailing it to the agency.
+You can also update another person's address, such as an elderly parent or relative, if you're their authorized representative.

 How to Update Your Address With the IRS

 You can use one of five different methods to change your address.

 Download and fill out Form 8822.
 The instructions are included on the second page of the form, which also tells you where you should mail your completed and signed form.
 Use Form 8822-B if you want to change your business mailing address or location.

 Use Your Tax Return

 Use your new address on your tax return when you file it for the year.
 The IRS will update its records to match the address on your return.

 Contact the IRS to notify them of your change of address by calling a local office.
 You'll have to provide some identifying information, including your full name, date of birth, Social Security number, old address, and new address.
 You'll need your employer identification number for a business.